top of page

 He is not bothered by passing traffic.
 Happy to do his toilet on walks.
 He has seen plenty of dogs on walks and while he may ignore these dogs that he sees on walks does not want to meet any dogs.

 On some occasions Jack has resisted going on a walk, and sat down, or rolled onto his back, but he does get going eventually.
+As he has tried to back out of harnesses he now wears a slightly different harness which prevents escape.

 Play